 Dad Loses his Job

-To my parent’s credit, they were able to take what they learned delivering papers for someone else and make a business out of it.
-They started hiring more neighborhood kids to deliver papers for them, and they started paying us for the work that we did.
+To my parent’s credit, they took what they learned, delivering papers for someone else, and made a business out of it.
+They started hiring more neighborhood kids to deliver flyers for them, and they started paying us for our work.

 Even now, neither of my parents is good with money.
 I don’t think either of them has a retirement plan or a solid emergency fund.
-They both work, and I think both of them plan to just continue working until they can’t anymore.
+They both work, and I think they plan to continue working until they can’t anymore.
 Social security has helped them immensely.

 I went the opposite way.
-I saw that my parents were just barely keeping their heads above water and decided that wasn’t what I wanted for my future.
+I saw that my parents were barely keeping their heads above water and decided that wasn’t what I wanted for my future.
 Therefore, I took it upon myself to learn financial literacy.
-I’ve made a lot of mistakes along the way; but I think I’m getting there.
+I’ve made many mistakes along the way, but I think I’m getting there.